During the lease term in Oakton

 - Supply necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental property.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Oakton.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference